Enter a search term above and press Enter to start the search. Press Esc to cancel.

 In German forests, wild animals do not only die legally in the crosshairs of hobby hunters.

-Poaching is increasing, prosecutions are declining
+Poaching is increasing, detection rates are falling

 Experts also assume a considerable number of unreported cases.
-There is no uniform national statistics system for wildlife crime.
-Each authority records data according to its own standards, and no central reporting office exists.
-WWF wildlife crime expert Melina Sowah points precisely to this problem and calls for better structures and forensic capabilities in order to be able to identify perpetrators in the first place.
+There is no uniform nationwide statistics on wildlife crime.
+Each authority records cases according to its own standards, and no central reporting office exists.
+WWF wildlife crime expert Melina Sowah points precisely to this problem and calls for better structures and forensics in order to identify perpetrators at all.

 The territorial system: when wildlife is treated as property

 Particularly explosive is another point raised in the ZDF report: the German territorial hunting system.
-It is legally established that the holder of a hunting territory has the exclusive right to appropriate game animals within their area — regardless of whether the animal is dead or alive.
+It is legally established that the holder of a hunting territory has the exclusive right to appropriate huntable animals within their area — regardless of whether the animal is dead or alive.

 This narrative has two flaws:

 Hobby hunting itself is nothing other than the systematic killing of wildlife.
 From an animal welfare perspective, it is morally irrelevant whether the bullet comes from a “legal” or “illegal” weapon.
-For the animal that is struck, the suffering is identical.
+For the animal that is hit, the suffering is identical.

 Endangered species: When one shot too many changes everything

 The WWF reminds us that poaching does not only affect roe deer or wild boar.
 Strictly protected species are repeatedly victims of illegal killings: lynxes, wolves, white-tailed eagles, red kites, otters, beavers.
-In small populations, even the loss of individual animals can be decisive — for instance in the context of reintroduction projects or genetic diversity.
+In small populations, the loss of even individual animals can be decisive — for instance in the context of reintroduction projects or genetic diversity.

 Hotlines, training, forensics — but no animal ethics